Îto diffusion

 A simpler version that deposits the bulk particles as a density on the mesh is

-@details This will deposit the mass (i.e., computational weight) "bulk" particles into m_phi.
+* @details This will deposit mass (i.e., computational weight) of the the input particle container particles onto the

-@note Calls the other version with a_container = WhichContainer::Bulk
+* @note Calls the general version with arguments: m_phi, m_particles.at(a_container), m_deposition.

 */